Ultimate Texas Sales Tax Guide

 For sales that don’t originate in Texas, you’d generally charge the sales tax rate at your buyer’s location.

-For instance, if your business is located in Idaho Falls, Idaho, and you sell to a buyer in Alpine, Texas, you may have to charge the buyer the Alpine sales tax rate.
+For instance, if your business is located in Idaho Falls, Idaho, and you make a taxable sale to a buyer in Bartonville, Denton County, Texas, you may have to charge the buyer the Alpine sales tax rate.

 Texas allows remote sellers to opt for a "single local rate" for all Texas buyers.
-As of 2023, this rate is 1.75% on top of Texas state sales tax.
+As of 2024, this rate is 1.750% on top of Texas state tax.

 Learn more about Single Local Rates in Texas here.